lief-project/LIEF/doc/sphinx/compilation.rst

   * ``LIEF_OPT_EXTERNAL_EXPECTED``
   * ``LIEF_OPT_NANOBIND_EXTERNAL``

-By setting these flags, LIEF resolves the dependencies with CMake ``find_package(...)`` which is aware of ``<DEPS>_DIR`` to find the package.
+By setting these flags, LIEF resolves the dependencies using CMake's ``find_package(...)``, which relies on ``<DEPS>_DIR`` to locate the package.

-As a result, LIEF can be, for instance, compiled with the following configuration:
+For example, LIEF can be compiled with the following configuration:

 .. code-block:: console

    $ cmake .. -GNinja                                                                        \
               -DLIEF_OPT_NLOHMANN_JSON_EXTERNAL=ON                                           \
               -Dnlohmann_json_DIR=/lief-third-party/json/install/lib/cmake/nlohmann_json \
               -DLIEF_OPT_MBEDTLS_EXTERNAL=on                                             \
               -DMbedTLS_DIR=/lief-third-party/mbedtls/install/cmake

 .. warning::

-   As mentioned previously, MbedTLS is not header-only which means that if it is *externalized* the static version of LIEF won't include the MbedTLS object files and the end user will have to link again ``LIEF.a`` with a provided version of MbedTLS.
+   As mentioned previously, MbedTLS is not header-only.
+This means that if it is *externalized*, the static version of LIEF will not include the MbedTLS object files, and the end user will have to manually link ``LIEF.a`` with a provided version of MbedTLS.

 .. [#ref_issue] https://github.com/lief-project/LIEF/issues/605
 .. [#ref_vcpk] https://learn.microsoft.com/en-us/vcpkg/contributing/maintainer-guide#do-not-use-vendored-dependencies